Skip to main content Skip to footer

 BSW Program Goals

-With the liberal arts as its foundation, BSW graduates are prepared to engage in entry-level generalist social work practice.
+With the liberal arts as its foundation, BSW graduates are prepared to engage in evidence-based generalist social work practice at the licensed bachelor’s level.
 Students are prepared for continuing their formal education in social work or another graduate discipline.
 As such, it is our goal that by completion of the program, students will be prepared to:

 Contact Us